EdiBERT, a generative model for image editing: Image editing with EdiBERT

-Image composition aims to transform an edited image $i_e$ to make it more realistic and faithful without limiting the changes to a mask.
+Image composition aims to transform an edited image $i_e$ to make it more realistic and faithful without limiting the changes outside the mask.
 We note the source image $i_s$ outside the mask and the edits of the target image $i_m$ for the inserted elements in the edition mask.
 Three tasks fall under this umbrella: \textit{scribble-based editing}, \textit{image compositing}, and \textit{image crossovers}.

-Similar to the inpainting task, we keep dilating the mask in the token space and perform periodic image collages.
-Finally, since one wants to preserve the influence of the user edit, we do not randomize any of the tokens at initialization.
-From Table \ref{table:crossovers}, we note that EdiBERT is always the algorithm with the highest fidelity (lowest masked L1) but also the lowest FID on both datasets.
-A small survey in Table \ref{table:user_study} shows users on average prefer EdiBERT over competing approaches.
+Results of image compositing on FFHQ are presented in Table \ref{main_table}.
+EdiBERT always has the lowest masked L1.
+We also present the results from a user study in Table \ref{main_table}.
+30 users were shown 40 original and edited images, along with four results (EdiBERT and baselines).
+They were asked which one is preferable, accounting for both fidelity and realism.
+The survey shows users on average prefer EdiBERT over competing approaches.
+We give the detailed answers of the user study in Appendix.